 In most cases over a 5-15 year comparison, a modern day polyester will hold up just as well as a nylon carpet.
 Over a 15-20 year period is where you will start to see the nylon outlast a polyester in its durability.

 Bottom line, if you want a great carpet for 5-15 years, give polyester a good look.
 If you want a carpet to still hold up 15-20 years from now, you’ll want to consider increasing your budget to accommodate for a nylon carpet.

 Thankfully, technology has improved and the ability to use plastic bottles in the carpet fiber process has been incredible.
 Both carpet types can be eco friendly but some brands use more recycled content than others.
 Read the labels on the carpet products you are looking into and talk to your local salesperson about these eco options.

-Over the last 20 years or so, one of the bigger complaints on nylon carpet was softness.
+Over the last 20 years or so, one of the bigger complaints about nylon carpets was their softness.
 In this category, polyester carpets have traditionally passed nylon with flying colors.
-That said, over the last few years Nylon carpet fibers have become more soft and in some cases they are equal to the soft polyester fibers you see today.
-So using todays modern fiber options, they are normally equal in this category but this is still a case by case comparison.
+That said, over the last few years Nylon carpet fibers have become softer and in some cases, they are equal to the soft polyester fibers you see today.
+So using today’s modern fiber options, they are normally equal in this category but this is still a case-by-case comparison.

 On average, a soft, stain-resistant, durable solution dyed Polyester can run anywhere from $3-$5 per SQFT installed.
 By comparison, a soft, stain-resistant, durable nylon carpet option will run around $5-$7.50 per SQFT installed.
 Keep in mind, if you’re looking at a $3.50 (45-ounce) polyester and want a nylon carpet with a similar ounce weight, you’ll be spending closer to $5 or more to achieve the same bells and whistles as the polyester.